Business rates (NNDR)

 Commercial rental values are, in general, the basis for assessing the rateable value of business properties.
 The gross rate charge is calculated by multiplying the rateable value by the non-domestic rating multiplier.

 The Government sets the multiplier, whilst rateable values are assessed by the Valuation Office Agency, an executive agency of HM Revenues and Customs.
-The local authority bills and collects the Business Rates and pays it to the Government.
+The council bills and collects the Business Rates.

 The Rating List is available online via the Valuation Office Agency website.